 Take the necessary steps to overcome or prevent each of these thinking barriers from stopping YOU.

 And meet the Shadow Room, a writing tool for discovering characters you want to write about

-So in your second lesson, you will:
+In your second lesson, you'll:

 Discover what you really want to write (it might not be what you think).